Azure/azure-init/doc/configuration.md

 ## Configuration Hierarchy for `azure-init`

-Configuration can be set via a single file, a directory containing multiple files, or default values defined in the code.
+Configuration can be set via a single file, a directory containing multiple files, or the default values defined in the code.

 ### Configuration Loading Order

-#### 1. CLI Override (`--config`)
+#### 1. Defaults in Code

-- The `--config` flag specifies the path to load the configuration from, which can be either a single file or a directory.
-  - **File:** If the path points to a file, only that file is loaded.
-    - **Directory:** If the path points to a directory, a series of `.toml` files in the specified directory will be loaded and merged based on specific rules.
-  - **Example:** `azure-init --config /path/to/custom-config.toml`
+The configuration process starts with the built-in defaults specified in `Config::default()`.

-#### 2. Directory Loading Logic
+#### 2. Base File and Directory Loading Logic

+- After applying default values, `azure-init` checks for a base `azure-init.toml` file.
+If it exists, it is loaded as the base configuration.
-- If the `--config` parameter points to a directory, `azure-init` loads a base `azure-init.toml` file and merges additional `.toml` files from a `.d` subdirectory in lexicographical order.
+- If an `azure-init.toml.d` directory exists, its `.toml` files are loaded and merged in lexicographical order.
+- If neither the `azure-init.toml` nor the directory exists, the configuration remains as defined by the built-in defaults.

      ```text
      /etc/azure-init/